An introduction to strata: what is it and why is it important?

-“A strata manager is primarily an administrator.
-This means we take instructions from the owners corporation and advise them of their limitations under law” says Nicole.
+“A strata manager is primarily an administrator - and although we are there to guide, support and advocate for owners, we are ultimately facilitators.
+This means we take instructions from the owners corporation and advise them of their limitations under law” says Tarnee.

-“It’s a great idea to have a strata manager involved, as most owners don't understand the laws and can find themselves in some serious hot water in certain situations—for example, if a building doesn’t have enough insurance, the owners might be forced to pay the difference from their own pockets.
-Not a good time.”
+“It’s a great idea to have a strata manager involved, as most owners don't understand the laws and can find themselves in some serious hot water in certain situations - for example, if a building doesn’t have enough insurance, the owners might be forced to have an extra levy issued to pay the difference.”

 Why should I care?